eclipse/shellwax/README.md

 ShellWax brings together multiple different sources of features to make an enjoyable developing environment.
 Here are just a few of the most common features.
 Download today to discover all Corrosion has to offer.

+### Theming

+The syntax highlighting is "externalized" to TM4E plugins.
+You can configure a theme (in the TextMate meaning of a theme) for specific file type in Preferences > TextMate > Grammar, select a language and then click the "Theme" tab on that same page.

 ### Bash Language Server
 The Bash Language Server supplies ShellWax with the majority of the edition abilities.
 More information can be found at the [Bash Language Server GitHub Repository](https://github.com/bash-lsp/bash-language-server).
 - Jump to declaration